andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/xcode/create-documentation-for-your-swift-playground.md

 &lt;/sections&gt;
 ```

-  9. Save, and open the playground in XCode 6.
+  9. Save, and open the playground in Xcode 6.
 Your Playground should now contain documentation!

 As a way to jump-start my own Playground documentation, I simply borrowed one of the HTML files and the CSS file from Apple's Patterns Playground.
 Then I modified the markup to contain the educational material I wanted for _my_ playground, customized the styles to what I wanted, added the <span class="lang:default decode:true  crayon-inline "><documentation></span> node to the contents.xcplayground file, saved, and voila:  Fancy documentation!